What is Immunology?

 Immunology is one of the most rapidly growing research areas in biology and has been shown to have a fundamental role in almost all disease states.
-Understanding how the immune system works has led to the development of new therapeutics, e.g. antibodies, for the specific treatment of diseases such as rheumatoid arthritis.
+Understanding how the immune system works has led to the development of new therapeutics, such as antibodies, for the specific treatment of diseases, such as rheumatoid arthritis.
 In addition, we can now harness the immune system such that it can help to fight against infection and cancer.
 Many pharmaceutical companies have substantial immunology programmes.

 Immunology: The course for you?

 If you want to understand how the immune system works, how its failures lead to disease and how we can use our knowledge to design new therapies for infection, cancer and a range of other diseases, this is the course for you.
 Trinity is not only the leading centre for immunology in Ireland but it is recognised around the world for its high level of research excellence.
 Graduating with an Immunology degree puts students in an excellent and competitive position for their future career.
 Immunology is a dynamic and rapidly expanding subject and this degree provides excellent training from world class researchers and lecturers to enable students to successfully pursue a career in immunology.

 Immunology at Trinity